 Skip to contents

-The goal of butterfly is to aid in the verification of continually updating and overwritten time-series data, where we expect new values over time, but want to ensure previous data remains unchanged.
+The goal of butterfly is to aid in the verification of continually updating timeseries data, where we expect new values over time, but want to ensure previous data remains unchanged, and timesteps remain continuous.

 Unnoticed changes in previous data could have unintended consequences, such as invalidating DOIs, or altering future predictions if used as input in forecasting models.